 3. The placement of social proof.
 We’ve all seen the three testimonials at the bottom of the landing page design.
 Push back when your designer recommends hiding your social proof away at the bottom every single time.
 You want to be designing for conversions.

-Angie Schottmuller, a well-known growth marketing expert, is literally writing the book on social proof (due to be published in early 2016).
+Angie Schottmuller, a well-known growth marketing expert, is literally writing the book on social proof.
 Her model for grading the persuasion quality of social proof is known as C-R-A-V-E-N-S. Is the social proof credible, relevant, attractive (emotionally), visual, enumerated, nearby and specific?

 Try your social proof in a popup, near the CTA, near the POS, etc. Don’t be afraid to test social proof throughout the funnel, either.

 - Use social proof as supporting copy near a call to action or at a point of friction.